xiaoyue10131748/Lalaine/README.md

 - run the script `python analyze_log.py -d .  -n 0`
 - More parameters are detailed as follows:
 - > options:
-  -h, --help            show this help message and exit \n -d DIC, --dic DIC     [Required] specify the repo directory, the default is current directory  \n -n FOLDER, --folder FOLDER
+  > -h, --help            show this help message and exit
+  > -d DIC, --dic DIC     [Required] specify the repo directory, the default is current directory
+  -n FOLDER, --folder FOLDER
                         [Required] specify which folder your test app in -m MODEL, --model MODEL